 The US does not have a dedicated data protection law.
 Thus, the definition of PII varies depending on the underlying law or regulation.
-In the state security breach notification law context, for example, the definition of PII generally includes an individual's name plus his or her social security number, driver's licence number, or financial account number.
+In the state security breach notification law context, for example, the definition of PII generally includes an individual's name plus his or her Social Security number, driver's licence number, or financial account number.
+Some states broaden the definition of PII under the data breach notification laws to include such elements as medical information, insurance information, biometrics, email addresses and passwords to online accounts.
 In other contexts, such as FTC enforcement actions, GLB or HIPAA, the definition of PII is much broader.
 Although certain laws apply only to electronic PII, many cover PII in any medium, including hard copy records.